ACNE SCAR TREATMENT - TCA CROSS

 As the crust peels after 5-7 days, the treated scar often looks worse, as the skin breaks down to remodel itself.

 You should wash your face with a facial cleanser or mild soap twice daily and apply an antiseptic ointment (Fucidine) three times a day until the crusts peel.

 Avoid any scratch or fingers, as this may cause infection and scarring.

 Avoid sun exposure, use sun protection and sunscreen SPF 30+ for one month prior and after treatment.

 The risk for complications is minimal when the procedure is performed correctly.

 Complications include infection (if increased blushing, warm sensation, swelling, fever, or oozing occurs, you must contact a doctor to start antibiotic treatment), transient pigmentation changes after the treatment, and worsening of scars (risk after infection and in patients with a history of keloid.)

 Itching occurs when new skin layers form.

 You can book online here>

-Dr. Henningsen is available for appointments Wednesday, Thursday and Friday in Cutis Clinic Odense (close to Odense Central Station)
+Dr. Henningsen is available for appointments Wednesday, Thursday and Friday in Cutis Clinic Odense (close to Odense Central Station) and Monday in Copenhagen.